obed123456/LMS/README.md

 # TimeLine

-  TimeLine is LMS (Learning Management System) platform created as a school project.
+  TimeLine is LMS (Learning Management System) platform created as a school project (KYH).

 ## Installation